 The groundbreaking, eco-friendly Project 817 – yet to be named – was seen for the first time in February when it left the yacht builder’s yard in Kaag, the Netherlands for sea trials.
-Having chartered virtually every Feadship available in the global fleet over recent years, the owner of Project 817 set the target of keeping the environmental impact of this 94-metre pure custom Feadship at around the same levels as his previous Feadship, despite that being 32 metres shorter in length.
+Having chartered virtually every Feadship available in the global fleet over recent years, the owner of Project 817 set the target of keeping the environmental impact of this 94m pure custom Feadship at around the same levels as his previous Feadship, despite that being 32m shorter in length.

 One of the ways in which this highly ambitious goal was achieved was to install an exceptionally advanced hybrid propulsion system.
 This will allow Project 817 to travel a comfortable 12 knots on diesel-electric power in the pristine areas the yacht is set to explore.
-Other advanced green technologies deployed include a waste treatment plant, heat recovery systems, and optimising the efficiency of the air- conditioning – considering the yacht’s floor-to-ceiling windows.
-These giant edifices in glass are a prominent feature in the exterior design by Feadship Studio De Voogt and Azure, and also played a key role in the open beach-house-style interior by Peter Marino Architects.
+Other advanced green technologies deployed include a waste treatment plant, heat recovery systems and optimising the efficiency of the air conditioning – considering the yacht’s floor-to-ceiling windows.
+These giant edifices in glass are a prominent feature in the exterior design by Feadship Studio De Voogt and Azure, and also played a key role in the open-beach-house-style interior by Peter Marino Architect.

 Competing in the mid-range Flybridge market segment, the Azimut 53 made its official debut early in 2021.
 Ideal for long cruises in absolute comfort, the yacht sports flowing lines that hide its spacious and elegant interiors, designed by the Azimut Style Office.
 Similarly, the exterior design by Alberto Mancini is characterised by a sophisticated aesthetic.